Get access to the exclusive HR Resources you need to succeed in 2018.

 To attract and retain valued employees, most employers offer some combination of paid and unpaid time off.
 Deciding on an appropriate leave strategy for an organization will depend on the nature of the business and the diversity of the workforce.
 See Managing Paid Leave Benefits.

 Many organizations have also policies that allow an employee to request a leave of absence for various reasons.
 The Family and Medical Leave Act, the Americans with Disabilities Act and similar state statutes provide different entitlements to a leave of absence, depending on the size of the company, the length of employment, the number of hours worked and the purpose of the leave.
-See Coordinating Leaves of Absence for discussion of the process of managing leaves of absence and Family/Parental/Adoption Leave Laws for a description of laws in specific states relating to these types of leave.
+See Coordinating Leaves of Absence for discussion of the process of managing leaves of absence.

 This policy provides for holiday leave (provided by virtually all U.S. employers) and birthday leave (provided by very few U.S. employers).
 For discussion of employer issues and practices related to holidays, see Holiday Policies that Serve the Needs of Employers, Employees.